AMC Hornet: Rambler American Rally

 The success of the Rally package made VAM use it as a trim level for 1972 along with improvements.
 The safety mechanism connecting the shifter to the ignition switch was discontinued and replaced with a small safety lever on the side of the column to keep the ignition switch from accidentally turning into the lock position with the vehicle still in motion.
 The previously optional 8000 RPM tachometer became standard equipment along with AMC's new three-arm three-spoke sports steering wheel with a round center horn button.
 Low-back, smaller more bucket-like front reclining seats replaced the wide units of the previous two years, which meant a free space between both units over the transmission tunnel.
 The round floor shift base shared with 1968–1969 Javelins departed in favor of a new squared design.
 The bright rear panel got an aluminum-turned appearance and the taillight lenses featured a new larger backup light and side stripes.
 The grille was changed from aluminum to plastic and an updated hood latch appeared.
 The front sway bar became standard.
-The 1972 Rally engine was the VAM 252 CID I6 producing 170 hp at 4,600 rpm, 9.5:1 compression ratio, with a high-flow Carter RBS-PV1 single-barrel carburetor and the 266-degree camshaft, which was originally used in 1969–1970 VAM Javelins.
+The 1972 Rally engine was the VAM 252 CID I6 producing 170 hp at 4,600 rpm, 9.5:1 compression ratio and the 266-degree camshaft, which was originally used in 1969–1970 VAM Javelins and 1970-1971 Rambler Classics (Rebel and Matador).
+Unlike the exclusive high-performance version of the 1970-1971 232 Rally engine, the 252 six was a regular production unit.
+The only exception to this was the exclusive high-flow version of the Carter RBS single-barrel carburetor, named Carter RBS-PV1, developed by VAM's engineers.
 The "232 SIX" emblems were replaced in favor of new "252" units.